wrabit/cotton-icons/README.md

 A package to provide popular icon packs for use with [Django Cotton](https://github.com/wrabit/django-cotton).
-For now, Heroicons is supported [heroicons](https://heroicons.com/).
+For now, [Heroicons](https://heroicons.com/) is supported.

 ## Install